 Almost immediately, I send one or two units off in the wrong direction as I’m trying to move the command unit.
 Oops.
 Restart.

-This time, I am careful to get ever unit under direct control before I start sending commands to move.
+This time, I am careful to get every unit under direct control before I start sending commands to move.
 Successfully at last.
 I will assume my orders are those given to Law by Hood in the real battle.
 While the rest of Hood’s Division attacks along Emmitsburg Rd., I will attempt to flank them on the right, over the two Round Tops.
 The timing of the scenario starts us as Union sharpshooters are spotted in Devil’s Den, so technically all of Hood’s Division is already deviating from the plan.
 But in particular, the swinging of Law’s Brigade to the right was a small attempt at doing what Hood and Longstreet wanted to do all along.
 And a controversial one.

-As the Gettysburg Campaign book points out, Longstreet’s impassioned defense of his plan for the second, to move to the right, is based on what he wrote after the fact.
+As the Gettysburg Campaign book points out, Longstreet’s impassioned defense of his plan for the second day, to move to the right, is based on what he wrote after the fact.
 From the record before the attack, it isn’t clear what Longstreet is actually asking.
 Is he suggesting a strategic move to the right – disengaging and shifting to better ground?
 Or is suggesting a tactical move for the right – move the axis of attack to be more from the South?
 Both concepts have problems, and are far from a plan.
-If we watched the move, we probably assume that on the morning of the 2nd he is probably arguing for the latter.
+If we watched the movie, we probably assume that on the morning of the 2nd he is probably arguing for the latter.
 Given the failure to get his Corps into position until 4PM, one wonders what an even wider flanking maneuver would have looked like.

 But what effect did that have on the battle?
 As I hinted at the start of this article, Longstreet’s timing, as unintentional as it may have been, could have been just right to catch Sickles at maximum disadvantage.
 Longstreet certainly believed he could have done better, but we don’t know that he would have.

-Perhaps Hoods decision to send Law on a right-flanking maneuver helps answer the question, or maybe not.
+Perhaps Hood’s decision to send Law on a right-flanking maneuver helps answer the question.
+Or maybe not.
 Clearly the assault on Little Round Top by Law’s brigade was insufficient.
 They had marched all day, then marched over Big Round Top, then assaulted enemy infantry where they didn’t expect to find them.
 Given that Chamberlain’s Mainers were out of ammo when they charged, doesn’t that prove that if more of Hoods Division would have been there, they would have taken Little Round Top?
 The Killer Angels even proposes the lack of water as a culprit.
 Law’s men were not only exhausted from marching, but also thirsty.
 The details sent off to collect drinking water didn’t return in time for the attack.
 Maybe the extra organization that may have come from supporting that attack, from Lee all the way down, would have won the day and the battle.

 Above My Pay Grade